 This is a true wilderness experience with no access to email, internet or phone service during the journey.
 It is a way to unplug from the modern world, immerse fully in nature, and experience a true adventure.

 Patagonia Frontiers provides all risk management oversight and logistical support for Jempe Center’s curriculum and faculty.

-What students and teachers had to say:
+What students and teachers have to say:

 For about a decade Virginia had periodically described in her journal her dream of living on a ranch and having her horse (which she then kept at a boarding barn miles away) in the back field.
 After returning from guiding a Leadership Journey to Patagonia, and having watched Virginia work her magic through her Coaching With Horses sessions, we put a stake in the ground: "It's time, lets do this!" - Virginia Rhoads and John McConnell

 It was on this multi-day journey in the remote wilderness of Patagonia, Chile when I realized I could not continue on my current life-path.
 I resigned from my corporate job shortly afterward and began to study ecopsychology and to invest further in my own personal self-development.
 Since then my life path has taken a wildly different one than the one I was on and could imagine at that time.
 The ranch has a special place in my heart, so much so that I returned to work there. - Tania Escudero

 Participants trek and explore an untouched and largely unknown part of wild Patagonia following our signature route - The Gaucho Way.
 It follows traditional routes used by the Gauchos, Chilean cowboys who are friends and neighbors.
 On horseback, they herd cattle to market and return to their homesteads with flour, sugar, yerba mate and other sundries.
 The Gaucho Way denotes both their passage through the mountain landscape and their distinctive, gracious culture.

 Day 1: Depart on overnight international flight from U.S.A. to SCL, Chile.